equivalent/equivalent.github.io/_posts/article/2014-04-14-temporary-enable-dalli-cache-store-in-rspec.markdown

+---
+layout: article_post
+categories: article
-# Temporary enable dalli store in RSpec specs
+title:  "Temporary enable dalli store in RSpec specs"
+disq_id: 5
+description:
+  Ideally when you're running tests you don't want to cache anything, but there are some cases that you need to make sure stuff is working with caching enabled.
+This article will show you how to temporary enable Dalli cache for some of your specs
+redirect_from:
+  - "/blogs/5/"
+  - "/blogs/5-temporary-enable-dalli-store-in-rspec-specs/"
+---

 When you writing tests/specs is good practice to have your test environment cache store set to `:null_store`.